 - Transferable.
 One risk of loans that are tied to a home is that the transfer of the loan to a new customer adds risk and uncertainty to the loan.
 While OBR/OBF does not solve that problem, it does allow for easier loan transfer as part of the transfer of utility bill payment.

 - Green Jobs-Green New York (GJGNY).
 Green Jobs-Green New York, administered by the New York State Energy Research & Development Authority (NYSERDA), provides subsidized loans with on-bill-recovery for energy efficiency and solar projects.
 The program, created by the legislature in 2009, combines free or low-cost home energy assessments, low-rate loans to homeowners, and resources for community-based organizations to expand access to energy efficiency and solar across the state.
 By June of 2015, the program had issued more than 8,250 loans with an estimated $44.2 million of annual energy bill savings, primarily for energy efficiency.
 In October 2015, NYSERDA initiated a pilot program to determine the effectiveness of using GJGNY loans to prepay solar leases and power purchase agreements for projects receiving the Affordable Solar residential added incentive under the NY Sun Initiative.
-The GJGNY Third Party Owner Pilot ran through 2016 and was limited to 300 projects.
+The GJGNY Third Party Owner Pilot is limited to 300 projects.

 - Roanoke Electric Cooperative.
 The Roanoke Electric Cooperative Upgrade to $ave model has successfully implemented an OBR program based off pilots pioneered in Kentucky and Kansas called PAYS (Pays As You Save).
 Under the PAYS model, residents pay a voluntary tariff on their utility bill in exchange for energy upgrades in homes and businesses.
 The tariff and repayment collection are implemented through the current on-bill system, limiting administrative burdens.
 Currently, Roanoke has a waiting list for participants, who are able to engage in a debt-free financing program.
 If participants are to relocate or move, the payment remains with the home or business.